ajay32/LendingClubCaseStudy/README.md

 behind loan default, i.e.the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.

-Using following steps to data processing.
+Using following steps for data processing.

-Step 1: Data Cleaning
+- Step 1: Data Cleaning
-Step 2: Univariate Analysis
+- Step 2: Univariate Analysis
-Step 3: Segemented Univariate Analysis
+- Step 3: Segemented Univariate Analysis
-Step 4: Bivaraiate/Multivariate Analysis
+- Step 4: Bivaraiate/Multivariate Analysis
-Step 5: Results/Conclusion
+- Step 5: Results/Conclusion

 <!--
 - Provide general information about your project here.